xolox/python-coloredlogs/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Native ANSI support on Windows requires an up-to-date Windows 10 installation.
-If this is not working for you then consider installing the Colorama_ package:
+If this is not working for you then consider installing the colorama_ package:

 .. code-block:: console

    $ pip install colorama

-Once Colorama_ is installed it will be used automatically.
+Once colorama_ is installed it will be used automatically.

 Usage
 -----